Guide 14 chapters

-CTV (Connected TV) is television content streamed via internet-connected devices: smart TVs, Roku, Amazon Fire TV, Apple TV, and gaming consoles.
-When someone streams content on these devices, they see ads.
-Your ads, if you’re running CTV campaigns.
+CTV is television content streamed through internet-connected devices.
+Smart TVs, Roku, Amazon Fire TV, Apple TV, gaming consoles.
+When someone watches content on these devices, they see ads.
+Your ads, if you’re running campaigns.

 Why CTV Matters for Law Firms